Official 2026 Chargeback FAQ

 Blacklisted merchants will only be able to sign on with the handful of payment processors that accept high-risk merchants, which charge higher fees and have other restrictions.
 In addition, it can take years of good behavior for a merchant to be removed from the MATCH list.

-Does a Chargeback Count Against My Ratio if I Win the Dispute?
+Does a Chargeback Count Against Your Ratio if I You the Dispute?

 That’s because networks are not interested in the number of fraud cases you face (or friendly fraud cases you successfully dispute).
 Instead, they are interested in the measures you take to mitigate payment problems.